 An easier and more light-hearted tip is to always shop around – for everything!
 The Internet makes it quick and easy to find out how much you should be paying for something so that you don’t get ripped off.

 However, the cost effectiveness of shopping online should be balanced against the benefits of shopping ‘local’; you’re keeping someone in a job who supports the same economy in which we all participate.
 The 20% VAT on the goods also stays on island.

 Additionally, the local food growers don’t rely on Irish sea conditions to deliver it, and deliver excellent sources of organic and grass fed produce.

 Depending on how you’ve allocated your budget from our first tip, you can decide which areas you need to look for a deal on, and areas you’ve allocated more money to enjoy quality local goods and services.

 8 – Get professional help

-Out of the 340+ evenings remaining in 2019, use at least one of them to sit down and get organised by putting some of our tips to the test.
+Out of the 366 evenings in 2020, (yes it’s a leap year), use at least one of them to sit down and get organised by putting some of our tips to the test.
 While you’re at it, research whether it would be of benefit to you to carry out a comprehensive review of your personal finances with an impartial Financial Planning professional.